neuralmagic/deepsparse/examples/ultralytics-yolo/ultralytics-readmes/sparsify-from-scratch-readme.md

         end_epoch: 55.0
 ```

+This recipe instructs SparseML to do the following:
-In this example, the GMP algorithm is applied to all parameters, starting from an initial sparsity of 5% and gradually increasing to 80% over 30 epochs, as indicated by the `GMPruningModifier` element.
-Over the final 6 epochs (epoch 50-55), quantization is applied, as indicated by `QuantizationModifier`.
+- First, apply the GMP algorithm is to all layers, starting from an initial sparsity of 5% and gradually increasing to 80% over 30 epochs, as indicated by the `GMPruningModifier` element.
+- Second, fine tune for 20 epochs with at 80% sparsity.
+- Finally, apply the QAT algorithm to all layers over the last 5 epochs, as indicated by `QuantizationModifier`.

 Note that this Recipe is a simple example.
 You can find a state-of-the-art Sparsification Recipe for YOLOv5s in [SparseZoo](https://sparsezoo.neuralmagic.com/models/cv%2Fdetection%2Fyolov5-s%2Fpytorch%2Fultralytics%2Fcoco%2Fpruned_quant-aggressive_94).